 Tools, Parts & Safety Gear for a Tacoma Water Pump Swap

-4. PPE: gloves, safety glasses.
+- PPE: chemical-resistant gloves, safety glasses.

 Drain Coolant and Remove Radiator Shroud & Hoses

 Next, loosen the upper radiator hose clamp, twist the hose to break the seal, and pull it off the neck.
 Repeat for the lower hose, using towels to catch residual fluid and prevent spills.
-Detach the small overflow/overflow tank hose to free the radiator assembly completely.
+Detach the small overflow tank hose to free the radiator assembly completely.

 Remove Fan and Loosen AC & Power-Steering Belt Tensioners